 How to Read the Audit Trail Report in QuickBooks?

 Any updates or edits are highlighted in the report in Bold Italic form.
 The earliest version will not be highlighted if there are several versions of a transaction, but subsequent versions will highlight each value that varies from the value of the previous version in that field by showing the value in bold italics.
 If a line item has been added to the transaction, the whole report line is highlighted.

 A bold heading describes each transaction.
 In the following order, the transaction heading information still appears:

 - Transaction Type (check, deposit, bill payment, etc).

-- Number of the document paper (if applicable).
+- A number of the document paper (if applicable).

-In any case, you face any difficulty feel free to make a call at QuickBooks technical support Toll-Free number.
+In any case, if you face any difficulty feel free to make a call at QuickBooks help toll-Free number.
 You call also drop an email at or do a live chat with dedicated professionals.

 How do I find Audit Trial in QuickBooks Pro, Premier, and Enterprise?

 Initially, click the Reports menu within QuickBooks Desktop.
 Next, select the Accountant and Taxes option.
 After that, click Audit Trail.

 Removing the audit trial would have no effect on QuickBooks.
 It also helps you in managing your data files which lets your QuickBooks program run smoothly.